Mourners block streets where Minneapolis police car crashed into car during pursuit, killing innocent driver

 Police identified the third driver as Mohamed Hussam Eldin Abdel Aziz, 49, of Columbia Heights.

-Johnson, who has been diagnosed with bipolar disorder, sued the city of Minneapolis, Cummings and Officer Kevin Franek, who fired the Taser without warning.
+Johnson, who had a diagnosis of bipolar disorder, sued the city of Minneapolis, Cummings and Officer Kevin Franek, who fired the Taser without warning.
 He was awarded $10,000.

 Kim Hyatt • 612-673-4751